The History of Pacific Forum

 The Pacific Forum is one of the world’s leading Asia-Pacific policy research institutes and was one of the first organizations in the United States to focus exclusively on this region.
-Today, the Pacific Forum is an independent program of the Pacific Forum, but the inspiration for the organization first came in November 1943, when then-Lieutenant Lloyd R. “Joe” Vasey was aboard the submarine USS Gunnel.
+The inspiration for the organization first came in November 1943, when then-Lieutenant Lloyd R. “Joe” Vasey was aboard the submarine USS Gunnel.
 In Vasey’s own words:

-“While climbing the 22 foot vertical ladder to the bridge hatch while surfacing, the submarine’s Torpedo Officer, Lt.
-Lloyd “Joe” Vasey thought to himself “there has to be better ways to resolve international disputes” and vowed that if he survived, he would one day strive to do something about it.”
+“While climbing the 22-foot vertical ladder to the bridge hatch while surfacing, the submarine’s Torpedo Officer, Lt.
+Lloyd “Joe” Vasey, thought to himself, “there have to be better ways to resolve international disputes” and vowed that if he survived, he would one day strive to do something about it.

 Click here to see a short clip of Admiral Vasey and Pacific Forum resident research fellows telling the story of the inspiration for the organization’s founding.